 “Ethereum spot ETFs will be approved,” he said. “[But] the SEC will try to carefully craft a precedent that permits them to retain some discretion in determining which digital asset ETFs will be permitted to come to market.”

-Are there already Ethereum ETFs?
+Were there already Ethereum ETFs before?

 While a spot Ethereum ETF has yet to be approved in the US, Ethereum futures ETFs have already hit US stock exchanges.